+1.Sexual intercourse (anal, oral, or vaginal), including penetration with a body part (e.g., penis, finger, hand, or tongue) or an object, or requiring another to penetrate themselves with a body part or an object, however slight; or

+2. Sexual touching of the private body parts, including, but not limited to, contact with the breasts, buttocks, groin, genitals, or other intimate part of an individual's body for the purpose of sexual gratification.

+3. Attempts to commit sexual assault.

+Sexual Exploitation: Sexual Exploitation is intentionally taking sexual advantage of another person without consent.
+It may involve use of one's own or another individual's nudity or sexuality.
+Examples of Sexual Exploitation include, but are not limited to:

+voyeurism (such as watching or taking pictures, videos, or audio recordings of another person in a state of undress without their consent or of another person engaging in a sexual act without the consent of all parties);

+disseminating, streaming, or posting images, pictures or video of another in a state of undress or of a sexual nature without the person's consent;

+knowingly exposing one's genitals to another person without consent;

+prostituting another individual; or

+knowingly exposing another individual to a sexually transmitted infection or virus without the other individual's knowledge and consent.

+Dating and Domestic Violence: Dating and Domestic Violence includes any act of violence against a Complainant who is or has been involved in a sexual, dating, domestic, or other intimate relationship with the Respondent, or against a person with whom the Respondent has sought to have such a relationship, as follows:

+i.
+Domestic Violence: includes any act of violence committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the Complainant under New Hampshire state law, or by any other person against an adult or minor Complainant who is protected from that person's acts under New Hampshire state law;

+ii.
+Dating Violence: includes any act of violence committed by a person:

+a) who is or has been in a social relationship of a romantic or intimate nature with the Complainant; and b) where the existence of such a relationship shall be determined based on a consideration of the following factors:

+i) The length of the relationship;

+ii) The type of relationship; and

+iii) The frequency of interaction between the persons involved in the relationship.

+Dating or Domestic Violence may also include forms of Prohibited Conduct under this policy, including Sexual Assault, Sexual Exploitation, and Stalking.

-- 1. sexual intercourse (anal, oral, or vaginal), including penetration with a body part (e.g., penis, finger, hand, or tongue) or an object, or requiring another to penetrate themselves with a body part or an object, however slight; or - 2. sexual touching, including, but not limited to, intentional contact with the breasts, buttocks, groin, genitals, or other intimate part of an individual's body. - III.
-Relationship and Interpersonal Violence includes any act of violence or threatened act of violence against a Complainant who is or has been involved in a sexual, dating, domestic, or other intimate relationship with the Respondent, or against a person with whom the Respondent has sought to have such a relationship. - IV.
-Stalking occurs when a person engages in a course of conduct toward another person under circumstances that would cause a reasonable person to fear bodily injury or experience substantial emotional distress. - Course of conduct means two or more instances including but not limited to unwelcome acts in which an individual directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
+Stalking: Stalking occurs when a person engages in a course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for their own safety or the safety of others or suffer substantial emotional distress.

+Course of conduct means two or more instances including but not limited to unwelcome acts in which an individual directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
 Substantial emotional distress means significant mental suffering or anguish.

 Stalking includes the concept of cyber-stalking, a particular form of stalking in which electronic media such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact are used.

-Section 3: Procedural Information for 2019-20 Matters
+Section 3: Procedural Information for 2020-21 Matters